Soulside Journey (1991)

 (22 Sept.
 2009)

-and checked out the new Darkthrone album.
-It had come out a couple months earlier, but I had not bothered to listen yet, despite
+Stan) and checked out the new Darkthrone album.
+It had come out a couple months earlier, but I had not bothered to listen

-looking forward to it.
+yet, despite looking forward to it.
 I had some reservations, assuming that I might be let down.
-For some reason, I was still hoping for
+For some reason, I was still

-more of a regression to the classics of old, though I finally gave up on such a notion, around this time.
-Sardonic Wrath
+hoping for more of a regression to the classics of old, though I finally gave up on such a notion, around this time.
+Sardonic

-was their final release for Moonfog Productions, which pleased many fans.
-It follows pretty closely to the sound and style
+Wrath was their final release for Moonfog Productions, which pleased many fans.
+It follows pretty closely to the sound

-found on Hate Them, though not as successfully.
-This would mark the last time that I anticipated a Darkthrone album
+and style found on Hate Them, though not as successfully.
+This would mark the last time that I anticipated a Darkthrone

-in such a manner.
-However, it's not as if I'd invested too much in it, since I didn't even pay for it; rather, I traded a
+album in such a manner.
+However, it's not as if I'd invested too much in it, since I didn't even pay for it; rather, I traded

 period of Darkthrone.

-properly.
+out, properly.
 It blasts forth at hyperspeed, with a very nasty and primitive sound.
-On the surface, it appears to deliver everything
+On the surface, it appears to deliver

-that fans claim to want out of this band.
+everything that fans claim to want out of this band.
 Yet, somehow, it's not enough.
-The bass is too loud, the riff is mediocre and the
+The bass is too loud, the riff is mediocre

-whole thing seems a bit sloppy and below-average for Darkthrone.
-Things come together a bit, later in the song, as it slows
+and the whole thing seems a bit sloppy and below-average for Darkthrone.
+Things come together a bit, later in the song, as

-much to say about this song; it's fast, without really being fast, and has kind of an upbeat feeling.
-This is the kind of
+not much to say about this song; it's fast, without really being fast, and has kind of an upbeat feeling.
+This is the kind

-stuff that might be alright for background music, but it doesn't hold up under close scrutiny.
-In other words, it fails to
+of stuff that might be alright for background music, but it doesn't hold up under close scrutiny.
+In other words, it fails